aalku/joatse-cloud/README.md

 Once the user confirms the tunnel creation the server will open a TCP port and tunnel any authorized incoming connection through the very same web socket to the client software and it will connect it to a new TCP connection to the target.

+It works the same way for http(s) and socks5 as they are internally handled mostly the same but with a jetty transparent proxy on the server side for http(s) and with a socks5 proxy on the Joatse client side for socks5.

 ## Project state

 It just started working so it isn't beautiful, it might crash and the functionality is limited, but it really works.